 With FCL, you rent an entire container (typically 20ft or 40ft) for your exclusive use.
 The container is sealed at the origin and opened only upon arrival at the destination.

-• Best for: Shipments that are large enough to fill or nearly fill a container.
-It is also a good option for high-value cargo when you want to minimize handling and ensure security.
+- Best for: Shipments that are large enough to fill or nearly fill a container.
+It is also a good option for high-value cargo when you want to minimize handling, reduce touchpoints, and improve cargo security.

 LCL (Less than Container Load)

-If your cargo volume is not large enough to fill a container, LCL is the perfect solution.
+If your cargo volume is not large enough to fill a container, LCL is the right solution.
 Your goods are consolidated with other shipments heading to the same destination in a shared container.

-• Longer Transit Time: LCL shipping takes approximately 7-10 days longer than FCL due to the time required for consolidation and deconsolidation at a Container Freight Station (CFS).
+- Longer Transit Time: LCL shipping usually takes around 7-12 days longer than FCL because of consolidation and deconsolidation at a Container Freight Station (CFS).

-• Higher Handling Risk: Your goods are handled more frequently, which slightly increases the risk of damage.
-Proper packaging is essential.
+- Higher Handling Risk: Your goods are handled more frequently, which slightly increases the risk of damage.
+Strong export packaging and clear carton marks are essential.

 Door-to-Door Service